-Rules of operation in our Anti-Family Courts, (to give them their proper name), are analogous to those of Orwell’s Room 101.
-Firstly, just as in Room 101, the Family Courts destroy love; that love which naturally lingers between members of a family when parents separate to walk different paths.
-For, parties in court hearings are forced, in the same way as prisoners of Room 101, to say things judges deem necessary to get a doublethink version of ‘justice.’
+Rules of operation in the anti-family Courts, (to give their proper name), are analogous to those of Orwell’s Room 101.
+Firstly, just as in Room 101, the Family Courts destroy love; that which naturally lingers between members of a family when parents separate to walk different paths.
+For, parties in court hearings are forced, in the same way as prisoners of Room 101, to say things judges deem necessary to get thier doublethink version of ‘justice.’
 Just as befell the main character Winston in 1984, forced to say:

 Rule number two.
-In a grotesque mimicry of conversations in Orwell’s book, fathers are forced to engage in debates they cannot win, (because they are in reality an interrogation).
-Words such as “Justice,” “Court,” and “Judge” are doublethink terms to confuse a litigant, as what is actually meant are: “Motherhood,” “Enforcement,” and “Administrator.”
-In reverse order: Family Court Judges are but barristers promoted to administer hearings.
-A judge’s role was designed as someone to orchestrate proceedings before a jury of peers and as such they have no special training in how to assess people, or tell truth from fiction.
-Due to limitations of resources in the real world, a judge on his own is used for minor cases.
-Yet despite a father facing the serious prospect of losing his children for the rest of his life, a single judge is always all you will have in a Family Court.
+In a grotesque mimicry of the conversations in Orwell’s book, fathers are forced to engage in debates they cannot win, (because they are in reality an interrogation).
+Words such as “Justice,” “Court,” and “Judge” confuse a litigant, as what is actually meant are: “Motherhood,” “Enforcement,” and “Administrator.”
+In reverse order: the role of a Judge was designed to be someone who orchestrates proceedings before a “jury of peers,” and as such Judge’s have no special training in how to assess people, or tell truth from fiction.
+Yet, in the real world, due to limitations of resources, a Judge on his/her own is all their is to determine minor cases.
+After all, you would not expect a jury to be sworn in to determine a speeding fine now would you?
+Yet, despite a father facing the prospect of losing his children for the rest of his life, a single Judge is always all you will ever have in a Family Court.

 Rule number four.
 No contact is contact.
 In the UK’s equivalent of Orwell’s Ministry of Love, ( i.e. the Family Division of the Courts of Justice), there is a pure example of doublethink.
 Orders forbidding all physical contact of a father with his children are recorded by the Ministry, in their statistics, as orders for contact.
 Consequently, there is no data on how extensive and how gender-bias these orders are – the most brutal punishments a society can inflict.
 When questioned, the severity of separation of father from child is underplayed at all levels in our Ministry.
 In reality, before a Family case is over, even if a decision for no contact is reversed, children will have forgotten their father and simply do not want to see him, nor feel he is their parent anymore.
 The damage is often lifelong and affects an average of 3 million children in the UK.

 Shared-parenting means a child living, sleeping, eating, and being with both parents and recognizing both their parents’ homes as their home.
 Social Science has investigated the subject to death, most notably in America where citizens live in more affordable housing, and consequently the equivalent of their family courts recognize shared-parenting after divorce as meaning children living in two homes.
 Research can even put a number on the amount of time children need to spend with both parents, which is between 35-65% of their time with one or other parent (for contrary to what some believe few separated or divorced couples find a 50:50 arrangement workable).
 However, in the UK’s version of Room 101 such ideas are an Orwellian “thought-crime.”
-The very notion of a father asking for visits that amount to more than 23% of a child’s time (alternate weekends and half the holidays), is met with disbelief by all: social workers, mothers, judges, and anyone else the court allows to speak.
+The very notion of a father asking for visits that amount to more than 23% of a child’s time (alternate weekends and half the holidays), is met with disbelief by all: social workers, mothers, Judges, and anyone else the Court allows to speak.
 In fact, staying contact of a child with a father is considered a great concession to ‘the beast that is a male parent.’

 Male-parents who break Family Court child arrangement orders face serious consequences.
-If they are so foolhardy as to run away with their children to spend more time with them, they will certainly serve 7 years in prison, per child.
+If they are so foolhardy as to run away with their children to spend more time with them, they will certainly serve seven-years in prison, per child.
 Moves are afoot with lawmakers to increase this to life in prison.
-If a father has an injunction against him from a Family Court, something which can be made on an ever increasing list of wafer thin pretexts, (such as a mother getting a letter saying she had been thinking of moving into one of the many state sponsored Woman’s shelters), and makes the slightest transgression, (in one case I know putting a foot in the porch of a house he was paying for), he will go to prison for two weeks, automatically.
-At any time, a mother can refuse to comply with any visitation order, and the consequences are well, nothing, normally.
+If a father has an injunction against him from a Family Court, something which can be made on an ever increasing list of wafer-thin pretexts, (such as a mother getting a letter saying she had been thinking of moving into one of the many state sponsored Woman’s shelters), and makes the slightest transgression, (in one case I know putting a foot in the porch of a house he was paying for), he will go to prison for two-weeks, automatically.
+Yet, at any time, a mother can refuse to comply with any visitation order, and the consequences are well, nothing, normally.

 This last rule goes to the heart of our Orwellian analogy.
-For the Big Brother dictatorship of 1984 served one group’s interests (i.e. party members) over others; for the greater good of a State.
-Importantly, Big Brother did not exist, he was not a person but an ideology.
-For if a social system serves no one but an ideology, or serves but a single person, it is a malignant and liable for eventual overthrow.
-However, a system that serves one groups’ interests over the interests of another is benign, be it a dictatorship or a democracy (which does exactly the same thing: giving power to the slight-majority over the needs of the slight-minority).
-From a bird’s-eye perspective, citizens of any society want different things, and these needs or desires are always conflicting.
-A struggle for the interests of different groups of people within society is a necessary part of the human condition.
-So it is within the Family Courts, where there has been a power-grab of children by one gender over the other, but in a type of process that is throughout all and any society, be it a dictatorship, kingdom, democracy, or something else.
-Execution of any bias, winners justifying thier gains to losers, always entails a swaddle of lies and contradictions, and what comes out of the Family Courts is no less.
+Big Brother did not exist, he was not a person but an ideology.
+Importantly the dictatorship of 1984 served one group’s interests (i.e. party members) over others; for the greater good of a State.
+For if a social system served no one but an ideology, or serves but a single person, it would be liable for eventual overthrow, as a malignant force.
+However, a system that serves one groups’ interests over another is benign, be it a dictatorship or a democracy, (it matters little which).
+For from a bird’s-eye perspective citizens of any society want different things, and thier differing needs or desires are always conflicting.
+A struggle for the interests of groups of people within society is a necessary part of the human condition.
+So it is within the Family Courts where there has been a power-grab of children by one gender over the other, but in a process that is throughout all and any society, be it a dictatorship, Kingdom, democracy, or something else.
+In the execution of their bias, winners will always justify thier gains to losers in a way that entails a swaddle of lies and contradictions; and what comes out of the Family Courts is no less.